-The following guidance describes how each of the renderers is implemented and how to follow the same concepts to implement a renderer on any UI platform.
+The following specification describes how implement an Adaptive Card renderer on any UI platform.

 This content is not finished yet.
 Check back shortly.

-- The SDK major and minor version MUST match the
+- The SDK major and minor version SHOULD match the

-schemaversion.
-Patch/build CAN be used for renderer updates that don't have schema changes.
+- Patch/build SHOULD be used for renderer updates that don't have schema changes.

-- A renderer SHOULD check that it's valid JSON content
+- A parser MUST check that it's valid JSON content

-- Schema validation errors MUST be returned to the host app
+- The above errors MUST be reported to the host app (exception or equivalent)

-- If unknown elements are encountered they MUST give the host app the opportunity to access them before rendering
+- If unknown "types" are encountered they MUST BE DROPPED from the result

 speakproperty may contain SSML markup and MUST be returned to the host app as-specified